TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/DeployTYPO3.rst

 Production Settings
 ===================

-.. todo:: figure out how to describe that AdditionalConfiguration allows setting additional configuration ;) or exclude LocalConfiguration from repository and create with deployment on live whatever.

 To ensure a secure installation of TYPO3 on a production server, the following settings need to be set: